 That’s all His initiative and grace.
 The more I relish and delight in the grace of God, I find awakening in me a contagious joy and a deep thankfulness that propels me to share.
 I want other people to know about God’s sovereign love.

 I have a faith worth sharing.
 It’s about God’s pursuit of me and my continued discovery of the depths of his love for me.
-Its not about me, but all about Him.
+It’s not about me, but all about Him.

 This is where the joyfully part comes in.

 I’m eager to share what God has done for me in Christ.
-I’m not compelled out of guilt to share, but willing to share because its such good news.
+I’m not compelled out of guilt to share, but willing to share because it’s such good news.

 I don’t evangelize because I have to, but because I want to.
 It overflows from the heart.